JuliaML/MLDataUtils.jl/docs/accesspattern/container.rst

    indices :math:`I = \{1, 2, ..., N\}`.

-If a data source implements the required interface to be considered data container, a lot of additional and complex functionality comes for free.
-Yet the required interface is rather unobtrusive and flexible when it comes to implementation details of the data container itself.
+If a data source implements the required interface to be considered a data container, a lot of additional much more complex functionality comes for free.
+Yet the required interface is rather unobtrusive and simple to implement.

-- What makes a data source a data container are the implemented functions.
+- What makes a Julia type a data container are the implemented functions.
 That means that any custom type can be marked as a data container by simply implementing the required interface.
   This methodology is often called "duck typing".
-In other words there is no abstract type that needs to be sub-typed.
+In other words, there is no abstract type that needs to be sub-typed.
 This fact makes the interface much less intrusive and allows package developers to opt-in more easily, without forcing them to make